-Although Chihuahuas are a relatively healthy and hardy breed overall according to the American Kennel Club, they are considered prone to dental disease.
-This means that most Chihuahuas will suffer from dental problems, especially later in life.
+Although Chihuahuas are a relatively healthy and hardy breed overall, they are considered prone to dental disease according to the American Kennel Club.
+This means that most Chihuahuas will suffer from teeth problems, especially later in life.

-Most frequently, Chihuahuas rescued from neglectful situations, such as puppy mills or hoarding, have no teeth at a much earlier age than a Chihuahua who was cared for in a loving home.
+Most frequently, Chihuahua teeth problems occur when dogs are rescued from neglectful situations, such as puppy mills or hoarding.
+These Chihuahua teeth issues happen at a much earlier age than with dogs who are cared for in a loving home.

 Generally, dogs do not make brushing their teeth easy.
 Tiny mouths are already more difficult to clean, and most dogs struggle against tooth brushings.
 As wrestling a dog to brush their teeth, especially a small breed, could result in injury, most owners are deterred from brushing their dog’s teeth.

-Losing teeth changes some parts of life, but thankfully, overall it does not greatly impact their quality of life.
+Senior Chihuahuas will most likely need to have some teeth removed.
+Some can end up with no teeth at all.
+Losing teeth changes some parts of life, but thankfully, it does not greatly impact their overall quality of life.

 When Chihuahuas lose teeth they can no longer eat hard kibble and chewy treats.
 Chewing sharp bones becomes impossible, as it would injure their gums.